-Mr. Yan Shengli, was re-appointed as the General Counsel of the Company in December 2020.
-He assists in managing the legal affairs department and the audit department.
-Mr. Yan obtained a master degree of economic legal studies from Huazhong University of Science & Technology and a bachelor degree in mathematics from Henan Normal University.
-He is a practicing lawyer of PRC, an economist and an arbitrator.
-He is well versed in PRC law and has expertise knowledge of economic aspect, legal application and practicing compliance.
+Mr. Yan Shengli, was appointed as the Assistant President of the Company in June 2011 and as the Vice President in 2013, and then was redesignated as the General Counsel of the Company in December 2020.
+He is responsible for and in charge of the legal affairs of the Company.
+Mr. Yan obtained a master degree in economic legal studies from Huazhong University of Science & Technology and a bachelor degree in mathematics from Henan Normal University.
+He is a PRC practicing lawyer, an economist and an arbitrator.
+He is well-versed in PRC law and has expertise knowledge of economic aspect, legal application and practicing compliance.
 He has practiced as practicing lawyer for 20 years and as an arbitrator for ten years.
-He was previously the legal counsel of several sizable enterprises and government authorities in PRC.
-He has been familiar with the operation practice, regulations and management style of the government and enterprises; Mr. Yan was previously the secretary of Judiciary Department in Factory 9623 of Ordnance Industry (兵器工業第9623廠司法處); a senior partner of Henan Ziwu Solicitors & Co., (河南子午律師事務所), a general manager of Henan Hongda Properties Company (河南鴻達房地產公司總); and a partner of Beijing Rongshi Solicitors & Co. (北京融世律師事務所) and Beijing Chang'an Solicitors & Co. (北京最安律師事務所).
+He was previously the legal counsel of several sizable enterprises and government authorities in the PRC.
+He has been familiar with the operation practice, regulations and management style of the government and enterprises.
+Mr. Yan was previously the secretary of Judiciary Department in Factory 9623 of Ordnance Industry (兵器工業第9623廠司法處); a senior partner of Henan Ziwu Solicitors & Co., (河南子午律師事務所), a general manager of Henan Hongda Properties Company (河南鴻達房地產公司總); and a partner of Beijing Rongshi Solicitors & Co. (北京融世律師事務所) and Beijing Chang'an Solicitors & Co. (北京融世律

-Ms. Wong Bing Ni, was appointed as company secretary of the Company and Authorized Representative of the Company in June 2010 and is responsible for managing the listing matters and corporate secretarial affairs of the Company.
-Ms. Wong is a fellow member of the Hong Kong Institute of Certified Public Accountants, the Association of Chartered Certified Accountants and the Hong Kong Institute of Chartered Secretaries and an associate member of the Institute of Chartered Secretaries and Administrators.
-She holds a master degree in professional accounting and she has over twenty years of experience in corporate secretarial affairs, internal control and financial management of listed companies in Hong Kong.
+Ms. Wong Bing Ni, was appointed as Company Secretary and Authorized Representative of the Company in June 2010 and is responsible for managing the listing matters and corporate secretarial affairs of the Company.
+Ms. Wong is a fellow member of the Hong Kong Institute of Certified Public Accountants, the Association of Chartered Certified Accountants and The Hong Kong Chartered Governance Institute (formerly known as The Hong Kong Institute of Chartered Secretaries) and an associate member of the Institute of Chartered Secretaries and Administrators.
+She holds a master degree in professional accounting and has over twenty years of experience in corporate secretarial affairs, internal control and financial management of listed companies in Hong Kong.